 One can draw a lot from this collective well of experience; early adopters and new innovators alike.
 One of the insights gleaned from this was that customers felt better about interacting with a chatbot when they knew that they had the option to converse with an actual human, if and when they needed it.
 The option of using live chat reassures customers that their queries will be answered and there won't be any confusion involved.

 Ever got tired of having to answer the same questions over and over?
 Repetitive actions like this make your customer service executives cranky.
 Engati customer support chatbots can easily retrieve data that has been stored in a database and answer simple, repetitive questions over and over with the same enthusiasm every time.
-Then you can include a human agent through live chat, just to handle the more complex questions.
+Then you can include a human agent through live chat solution, just to handle the more complex questions.

 A customer support chatbot will solicit information with questions, making users more likely to give out information.
 The airline industry is one of the fastest adopters of chatbot technology owing to the nature of small, information related queries they receive.